jsreport/docs/docs/xlsx.md

 #### xlsxColAutofit

 When you double click a column's right border in desktop excel, it automatically fits the width of the cells to the widest content.
-The same thing can be achieven using the `xlsxColAutofit` helper.
+The same thing can be achieved using the `xlsxColAutofit` helper.
 The helper call `{{xlsxColAutofit}}` needs to be placed to the first cell's note of the column you want to autofit.
 The note is Excel feature you can find in the section "Revision" and "Notes" or "Comments".
 In case you want to autofit all columns, you can place to the first cell call `{{xlsxColAutofit all=true}}`.

 ## Transformation